blackfireio/documentation/continuous-profiling-cookbooks/python.rst

 Configuring Blackfire Continuous Profiler for Python [level: Production]
 =========================================================================

-The Python continuous profiling is currently made accross 5 dimensions:
+The Python continuous profiling is currently made across 5 dimensions:

 - **CPU Time**: time spent running on the CPU